Our Latest News

 A Key Component in Accurate Testing

-The mycotoxin test procedure is a three-step process that includes sampling, sample preparation, and analysis.
-Each of these steps contributes to the overall uncertainty of the test procedure since it is difficult to obtain an accurate estimation of the mycotoxin concentration in a bulk lot1.
-One way to help reduce the amount of uncertainty in the test procedure is to ensure that the sample being used is of adequate mass and from an adequate number of points throughout the lot.
+It is difficult to obtain an accurate estimation of the mycotoxin concentration in a bulk lot1.
+One way to help reduce the amount of uncertainty in the test procedure is to ensure that the sample is of adequate mass and from adequate number of points throughout the lot.
 Since mycotoxins are distributed heterogeneously throughout a lot, using a reduced sample weight or too few samples represent two of the most frequent errors that result in an overall increase in result uncertainty2.

 There are several resources available that can help you in developing your sample plan: